What is Minecraft?

 Computer science and coding have become a part of every child’s developmental processes due to varied exposure to technology.
 Also, nearly 60% of job opportunities belong to the field of coding.
 Therefore it is fast-becoming necessary for children to start young and be comfortable with the language of computer science.

-If you would think your child would be interested in coding with Codingal, you can register them for a free demo class with us!
+If you would think your child would be interested in coding with Codingal, you can register them for a free online coding class with us!